shalevwiden/dvwebsitecreation/README.md

 I need to scss-ize like all the styling for DegreeView for sure lmao.
 Untangling the styling is gonna be tricky...

+**Ok big progess**
+Dec 18th is when I finally generated a poorly done, yet existing, full html department pages for another school besides UT (Rice University).
+I guess I gotta pull an all nighter to work on this.